jmorton/booker/docs/data_model.md

 ## Owner

-Someone that has a place for guests to reserver.
+Someone that has a place for guests to reserve.

 ## Identity

-Data about an authentication mechanism used by a person visiting the site.
-This separates authentication related data from everything else.
+Data about an authenticated visitor of the site.
+This provides separation between data about a person and data about what has happened.
+The primary motivation for this separation is to demonstrate how an app can forget who did something without forgetting that something happened.

 ## Unit